Last updated - March 23, 2018

 If you are running a WooCommerce store, you need to expand it over time.
 An obvious way of doing this is by diversifying the product line.
 However, there is an easier way to do this if you are not really keen to add more products of your own.
 You can allow multiple external vendors to sell on your store.
 And you can set a fixed commission for every sale of these vendors.
-So, you will be able to manage a steady revenue without heavily investing on it.
+So, you will be able to manage a steady revenue without heavily investing in it.
 And more importantly, with diverse products, your site will be more popular with more traffic and customers.
 If your store is based on WooCommerce, you have ample options in the form of plugins to get this idea going.
-This article focuses on some of the best WooCommerce multi vendor plugins that will help you expand your store.
+This article focuses on some of the best WooCommerce multi-vendor plugins that will help you expand your store.

-WooCommerce multi vendor plugins
+WooCommerce multi-vendor plugins

-You can set vendor specific commission rate using this extension.
+You can set vendor-specific commission rate using this extension.
 Interestingly, you can use this feature to reward new vendors who join your marketplace by setting a lower commission during the starting period.
 This will be different from the global commission rate that you have set up on your site.
 And, if you don’t want added hassles in store management, you can let each vendor handle the admin side for their respective products.

 The extension has straightforward set up to help both vendors and marketplace owners.
 Vendors can manage their public profile and product line as per their convenience.
-And, they can even set up per product shipping rules, and view sales reports of their products.
+And, they can even set up per product shipping rules and view sales reports of their products.
 On the other hand, the marketplace owners can handle almost every other feature of the store.
 This includes selectively adding vendors, approving product additions, and setting the payment cycle.
 You can set the commission based on vendor, product or as a single rate across the store.

-Multi vendor marketplaces are great ways to earn passive income, when different vendors are allowed to sell their products on your store.
+Multi-vendor marketplaces are great ways to earn passive income when different vendors are allowed to sell their products on your store.
 With the help of this YITH plugin, you can manage multiple vendors on your site efficiently.
 You can collect more information on each vendor using this plugin, and can set multiple admins on your site.
 This will enable each vendor to manage their set of products individually.
 In addition, there is absolute freedom in setting commission rates.
 You can choose to base it on each product or vendor, according to your convenience.
-Also, it enables easy payment processing with an instant pay button on the WooCommerce admin side.
+Also, it enables easy payment processing with an instant Pay button on the WooCommerce admin side.

 The plugin also lets you allow a lot of freedom to vendors to set their own sales strategy.
 They can independently manage coupons and respond to product reviews.
 In fact, this will take a lot of load from store owners in managing the site on a daily basis.
 And, for the overall management of the store, there are intuitive features that can save you from a lot of hassles.
 You have the option to apply global changes on the store applicable to all vendors.
-Similarly, you can choose not to display products of certain vendors, if needed.
+Similarly, you can choose not to display products from certain vendors, if needed.
 In addition, you can generate insightful reports that would help you understand the performance of the store.